Table of Contents

 How to Slay the Advice Monster With a Not-So-Natural Move

-Can data really make leaders better at leading their organizations?
+It’s unnatural for people leaders to step away from being “advice monsters” in favor of coaching.
+Can data really help leaders change and become better at leading their organizations?
 Can it make them better at creating a better workplace culture for their teams?
 Absolutely – provided they have access to the right data and a handle on how to listen and inspire.
-For mentor-maestro and best-selling author Michael Bungay Stainer, there’s a pattern of behavior we need to shift.
+For mentor-maestro and best-selling author, Michael Bungay Stainer, there’s a pattern of behavior we need to shift.
 And that shift comes in the form of quelling advice in favor of questioning and curiosity.

 What Stainer is looking to do (and Employee Voice methodologies support), is to stir up curiosity so we stay inquisitive a little bit longer, and rush to action and advice-giving just a little bit more slowly.

-Soliciting feedback from census employee engagement surveys and regular follow up pulse polls give us the lay of the land.
-Training managers and leaders to be more coach-like (and to mentor based on findings, team goals and individual career paths) is a scalable, sustainable and robust approach to driving change and improving performance.
+Soliciting feedback from census employee engagement surveys and regular follow-up pulse surveys gives us the lay of the land.
+Training managers and leaders to be more coach-like (and to mentor based on findings, team goals and individual career paths) is a scalable, sustainable and robust approach to driving change and improving employee success.
 Ultimately, what this takes is asking a few more questions and offering a little less advice.

 Why would we want to ease up on advice?
 Don’t things get done faster when we provide guidance and shortcuts?
 Well no, not exactly.